JDDoesDev/presentations/osmi.md

 -
 <!--s-->

+## As of 2015 _17.9%_ of _All_ U.S. Adults had some form of Mental Illness

+Note:
-For comparison: "In 2015, there were an estimated 43.4 million adults aged 18 or older in the United States with AMI within the past year.
+"In 2015, there were an estimated 43.4 million adults aged 18 or older in the United States with any mental illness within the past year.
 This number represented 17.9% of all U.S. adults." - National Institute of Mental Health

-Note:
 - AMI - Any mental illness

 <!--s-->